Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 Only if the State is set to **Approved Inventory**, assets are represented in dashboard charts and are scanned daily.
 For that reason its important to review newly discovered assets and changed their state accordingly.

 ### Review
-In this lab, you have completed the following:
+In this excercise, you have completed the following:
 - Created the Defender EASM workspace.
 - Created the Discovery of Contoso´s External Attack Surface.
 - Setup the connection between Defender EASM and a log analytics workspace.
 - Reviewed the Security posture and labeled an asset.

 ### You have successfully finished the exercise.
-Click on **Next** to move on to the next one.
+Click on **Next** to move on to the next excercise.